Intuitive Eating Principle 5: Learning To Feel Your Fullness

 Why do I continue to eat past my feelings of fullness?

 I hear this question so frequently so I’d like to briefly answer it here.
 So many of us have lots of emotional baggage from dieting, where we have guilt and shame about eating past fullness.
-As I mentioned above, it is a part of the human experience.
+As I mentioned above, it is a normal part of the human experience.
+We ALL, regardless of our body size, eat until we are too full sometimes.

 However, when we find ourselves eating past fullness more often then not, it’s often good practice to get curious (not judgmental!) about the reasons.